-- The following qualify as proof of admission for enrolment in a Master's programme:
+- The following qualify as proof of admission for enrolment in a Master's programme: - a. an academic or higher professional education Bachelor's degree; or - b. possession of knowledge, insight and skills at the level of an academic or higher professional education Bachelor's degree (Section 7.30(b) of the WHW). - Admission to the study programme is subject to the following qualitative admission requirements: A CV which provides insight in the depth and width of the candidates competences and experiences A Portfolio which shows the artistic, technical and communicative skills of the candidate A Motivation letter which reflects a satisfactory motivation of the candidate to enrol in the programme - An Admission interview to test all of the above and the required language skills - All students who fulfil the stated requirements will be admitted, unless there is a maximum number of students that can be enrolled and this maximum would be exceeded by the admission of additional students. - Admission to the Master's programme is not subject to a maximum of students.

-a. an academic or higher professional education Bachelor's degree; or b. possession of knowledge, insight and skills at the level of an academic or higher professional education Bachelor's degree (Section 7.30(b) of the WHW). - 2.
-Admission to the study programme is subject to the following qualitative admission requirements: A CV which provides insight in the depth and width of the candidates competences and experiences A Portfolio which shows the artistic, technical and communicative skills of the candidate A Motivation letter which reflects a satisfactory motivation of the candidate to enrol in the programme An Admission interview to test all of the above and the required language skills - 3.
-All students who fulfil the stated requirements will be admitted, unless there is a maximum number of students that can be enrolled and this maximum would be exceeded by the admission of additional students. - 4.
-If admission to the study programme is subject to an admission quota (see paragraph 2 under b), then admission regulations will be laid down stipulating the number of available places and the procedures for the allocation of proofs of admission.
+4. If admission to the study programme is subject to an admission quota (see paragraph 2 under b), then admission regulations will be laid down stipulating the number of available places and the procedures for the allocation of proofs of admission.